 Taken during their last semester of coursework, this seminar provides the opportunity for students to reflect on their learning experience in the program, to create a portfolio of their most important work, and to prepare future professional goals.
 (See below)

-Three courses are chosen from the following East-West psychological approaches: depth psychology, transpersonal psychology, East-West spiritual counseling, and ecopsychology.
+Three courses are chosen from the following East-West and other psychological approaches: depth psychology, transpersonal psychology, East-West spiritual counseling, ecopsychology, culture and psychology.

 Depth Psychology is concerned with the totality of the psyche, the relationship between the conscious and unconscious mind, the ego and the self, and the spiritual and religious nature of the psyche.
 Depth psychological approaches include Jungian and post-Jungian schools of thought, archetypal psychology, and the psychoanalytically based schools of object relations, self-psychology, and interpersonal psychology.
 Depth-oriented feminist psychology and expressive arts also fall under this rubric.
 Many courses in this area of study take into consideration Eastern wisdom in relation to the particular school of psychology being studied.